Scaling Up Pilot Production of Nanoporous Membranes for Battery Storage Technologies

 Affordability

-The innovative membrane resulting from this project will allow the elimination of cobalt (the largest cost factor) and the use of cheaper materials to reduce cost of Li-ion batteries that will also offer increased life, reliabili
+The innovative membrane resulting from this project will allow the elimination of cobalt (the largest cost factor) and the use of cheaper materials to reduce the cost of Li-ion batteries while also offering increased life and reliability.

 Economic Development

 This start-up company has been able to increase their company growth and hire 3 more skilled-labor employees since the start of the grant.
-The company is anticipating hiring 35 addition skilled-labor workers by the end for the gr
+The company is anticipating hiring 35 additional skilled-labor workers by the end.

 Reliability

-The resulting membrane will reduce lifetime costs, increasing durability, and boosting energy density of Li-ion batteries for EVs and grid storage.
+The resulting membrane will reduce lifetime costs, increase durability, and boost energy density of Li-ion batteries for EVs and grid storage.

 Key Project Members